AvisekNaug/5ZoneTestBedControl/README.md

 # 5 Zone Test Bed Control
-This repository can be used to demonstrate how a standard reinforcement learning agent respecting the OpenAI Gym protocol can interact with a [5 Thermal Zones Test Bed](https://github.com/AvisekNaug/buildings_library_dev).
+This repository can be used to combine any supervisory control strategy (like standard reinforcement learning agents which respect the OpenAI Gym protocol) with a [5 Thermal Zones Test Bed](https://github.com/AvisekNaug/buildings_library_dev).
 This 5 Zone model is built based on the [corresponding open loop control implementation]((https://simulationresearch.lbl.gov/modelica/releases/latest/help/Buildings_Examples_VAVReheat_BaseClasses.html#Buildings.Examples.VAVReheat.BaseClasses.PartialOpenLoop)) of the 5 Zone testbed in the [Modelica Buildings Library](https://github.com/lbl-srg/modelica-buildings).
 The proposed extension of the existing open loop testbed will allow the end user to implement any type of **supervisory control only**(ie setpoint control) **through a Python Programming interface**for different plant models located in the 5 Zone test bed.
 The ability to implement these controls will vary across different versions of the proposed extension.
 Below we detail one such version.
 With development newer versions will be added with more functionality.

-# Different versions of the testbed Modelica File
+# Different versions of the testbed(Modelica File)
-We plan to develop multiple versions of the testbed each with more functionalities to make changes to the testbed.
+We plan to develop multiple versions of the testbed each with more functionalities to allow more control of the testbed.

 ## Testbed_v1
 This is the testbed version [testbed_v1](https://github.com/AvisekNaug/buildings_library_dev/blob/master/Buildings/Examples/VAVReheat/testbed_v1.mo).